Packaging & Merchandising Design | Project 1: Uncle Jeff Kombucha Label Redesign

 Experience

-Overall, this label redesign project is quite fun to do.
-We had the option to choose the flavour we want to based our design on.
-I was stuck in the sketching phase as I had difficulties in figuring out with which style I want to do.
+Overall, this label redesign project was quite fun to work on.
+We had the option to choose a flavour to base our design on.
+However, I was stuck in the sketching phase for some time, I had difficulties deciding which design style to go with.

 Observation

 Creating a label design is quite meticulous.
-Since a bottle label is small is size, we have to consider the size and placement of each element.
+Since a bottle label is small in size, the scale and placement of each design element need to be carefully considered.

 Findings